nextest-rs/nextest/site/src/docs/running.md

 <!-- md:version 0.9.75 -->

-By default, all discovered tests are run.
+By default, all discovered, non-ignored tests are run.
 To only run some tests by default, set the `default-set` configuration.

 For example, some tests might need access to special resources not available to developer workstations.
 To not run tests in the `special-tests` crate by default, but to run them with the